Dabz/kafka-security-playbook/kerberos-cluster/README.md

 # Kerberizing Kafka

-To fully understand the steps required to Kerberize Kafka, we should understand each Client -> Service connection which we wish to Configure.
+To fully understand the steps required to Kerberize Kafka, we should understand each Client &rarr; Service connection which we wish to Configure.
 Each of these connections has a prototypical set of configurations required on the Client side and on the Service side.

 The following are values you must decide upon at the cluster level: